pcuzner/bigdata-coe/canary/README.md

-# query_canary.py
+# s3_canary.py
-The query_canary script performs a set number of S3 bucket and object operations.
+The s3_canary script performs a set number of S3 bucket and object operations.
 Each operation is recorded to a timestamped log file, allowing the elapsed time for each of the operations to be monitored over time.